AMSP-04/NETN-AIS/NETN-AIS.md

 The following figure shows the object class structure, where:

 - The NETN-ORG extensions are located under the NETN-ORG `EquipmentItem` class.
 These extensions provide additional information for creating AIS stations in a simulation.
-The agreements as described in the NETN-ORG FOM module shall be followed in processing these extensions.
+The agreements, as described in the NETN-ORG FOM module, shall be followed in processing these extensions.

 <img src="./images/NETN-AIS Object Class Tree.png" width="75%"/>